-Depending on the type, prices for mixers start at around $50, but can go up to almost $2,000 for those looking to amp up their cooking and baking skills.
-Our survey found that households spend an average of $184 on new mixers, with most keeping theirs for about nine years.
+Depending on the type, prices for mixers start at around $100 but can go up to almost $3,000 for those looking to amp up their cooking and baking skills.
+Our survey found that households spend an average of $172 on new mixers, with most people keeping theirs for about eight years.

 When considering which mixer to buy, it would be wise to think about how often you’ll use it and what you’ll use it for.
-Almost a quarter (23%) of survey respondents said they don’t use they mixer as must as they thought they would and only 12% wish they had spent more money on a better mixer.
-A third of respondents (34%) have cooked/baked more since purchasing their mixer.
+While 40% of survey respondents said they bought their mixer with the intention of doing more baking, about a fifth (21%) admitted they don’t use their mixer as much as they thought they would and 12% wish they had spent more money on a better mixer.
+Meanwhile, a third of respondents (32%) have cooked/baked more since purchasing their mixer.

-*Prices taken from respective retailer websites, correct as of November 2019
+*Prices are taken from respective retailer websites, correct as of December 2022.